burlinson/AI/_posts/2025-10-18-Concious-AI.md

 My personal opinion: We are a long way away from AI getting even close to consciousness, and there’s a huge difference between AI **understanding** human emotions and **feeling** them.

 Assuming for a moment AI does get close to feeling emotions, there are already many entities – animals – on this planet besides humans that feel emotions.
 A dog can feel fear or anger, and those feelings might cause it to harm – bite – a human.
-Dogs might happily coexist with us and enrich our lives, but the moment a dog harms another human we have a clear understanding of what happens next.
+Dogs might happily coexist with us and enrich our lives, but the moment a dog harms another human we all have a very clear understanding of what need to happen next.
 In fact, in some jurisdictions the next steps are coded into law.